Real96/BDSP-CheatEngine-Lua/README.md

 * Click on `File > Open Process` and select Yuzu/Ryujinx process (Yuzu will look like `xxxx-yuzu xxx | game name`, Ryujinx will look like `xxxx-Ryujinx x.x.xxxx - game name`)
 * Click on `Table > Show Cheat Table Lua Script`.
 A new window called `Lua Script: Cheat Table` will appear
 * Open `BDSP_RNG.lua` with a text editor, copy all its content and paste it in the window opened before
 * Click `Execute Script`.
-It will freeze for a bit, just wait until it will print all the rng info in a new window
+It will freeze for some seconds, just wait until all the rng info will be printed in a new window

-## Note
+## Notes
+* To change the info view tab mode, press the keys shown in the script output
-* If you want to stop the script press 0 or NumPad 0.
+* If you want to stop the script, press keyboard key 0 or keyboard key NumPad 0.
 It won't stop otherwhise
-* If you want to restart the game, do what's written above and restart both the game and the script.
-The script won't work otherwhise
+* If you want to restart the game, do what's written above and then restart the game and the script.
+It won't work otherwhise
-* To avoid text flickering, be sure to enlarge the Lua Engine window
+* To avoid text flickering, be sure to enlarge enough the `Lua Engine` window

 ## Credits:
 * [Cheat Engine](https://github.com/cheat-engine/cheat-engine) devs